-It is unfortunate, however understandable, that many people put off talking to their dentist about dental sealant with the misconception that sealants hurt.
-The following points should be considered, in regards to using sealant as a viable option in preventing tooth decay for you as well as your child.
+It is unfortunate, however understandable, that many people put off talking to their dentist near you about dental sealant with the misconception that sealants hurt.
+The following points should be considered in regards to using sealant as a viable option in preventing tooth decay for you as well as your child.

 It is common knowledge that brushing and flossing your teeth is crucial for oral health.
 Fluoride in toothpaste and drinking water also protects the surfaces of teeth, but back teeth need extra protection as tooth decay can still develop in the grooves of premolars and molars.
 Dental sealants, also known as fissure sealants, are a great way to prevent this type of decay in children and teenagers, who are at higher risk.
 Sealants protect the teeth through the cavity-prone years of 6 to about 13.
 However, adults without decay or fillings can benefit from sealants as well.